SkoolNotes/Taproot/2020BIO101/KBhBIO101TATABinding.md

 ## Helpers to TATA
 TATA is part of a larger transcription factor called TFIID.
 TFIID, upon binding, calls for other transcription factor to bind, creating a big'ol protein to decide whether or not transtription will happen.

+These factors sometimes promote the start of transcription, others inhibit the strate of transcription.
+TATA always is the anchoring point that calls all of these tegether.